top of page

 Black Elks Club

-In 1948, Ray Charles played his first regular Seattle gig in a venue that used to occupy a good deal of the second floor of this beautiful white terra cotta building, one of two along Jackson Street owned by Rainier Heat & Power Company.
-Charles, who came to Seattle from Tampa, Fla., was hired by the Black Elks Club, which had a suite of rooms that included a large performance space.
-The Black Elks was a national organization that was not affiliated with the more widely known Elks Club, which did not admit African Americans.
-Seattle Lodge 109 of the Improved Benevolent Protective Order of Elks of the World – IBPOE of W, for short – had been presenting holiday dances in Seattle since at least 1919, but in 1943, not long after making this location its home office, the organization started operating one of the city’s most popular late-night music venues.
-At the upstairs landing, patrons were greeted by a large, stuffed elk; inside, smoke hung over the 100 or so seats.
+In 1948, Ray Charles (1930-2004) played his first regular Seattle gig here at the Black Elks Club, which occupied a suite of rooms upstairs, including a large performance space.
+The beautiful terra-cotta building was owned by the Rainier Heat & Power Company, one of two such buildings on South Jackson Street.
+The Black Elks was not affiliated with the more widely known Elks Club, which did not admit Black people.
+Seattle Lodge 109 of the Improved Benevolent and Protective Order of Elks of the World — IBPOEW, for short — started presenting holiday dances in Seattle as early as 1919.
+In 1943, not long after making this location its home office, the organization opened one of the city’s most popular late-night music venues.
+At the upstairs landing, patrons were greeted by a large stuffed elk; inside, smoke hung over the 100 or so seats.
 Barbecue sandwiches and drinks were on offer.
 If you knew whom to ask, recalled trumpeter Leon Vaughn, you could even get a taste of opium tea.

 Untitled (2000 x 1500 px) (1)_edited.jpg

 The Black Elks was also known for star sightings.
-Nat Cole almost always dropped by after his regular downtown gigs and one night Tolles brought his boss Dinah Washington with him.
+Nat Cole almost always dropped by after his regular downtown gig.
+One night Tolles brought his boss Dinah Washington to the club.

 The Black Elks was a going concern through the late ’40s and early ’50s, but in 1953 police raids eventually forced it to close.